On the suboptimality of linear codes for binary distributed hypothesis testing: Introduction

 In this paper, we take $X$ and $Y$ to be binary random variables uniformly distributed on $\{0,1\}$, with the hypothesis determining the correlation between $X$ and $Y$.
 Explicitly, we have $Y = X \oplus Z$, where $Z \sim \Bern(p_i)$ is independent of $X$ (and also $Y$) under hypothesis $\hyp = i$.
 This is exactly the setup considered by Haim and Kochman~\cite{haim_kochman_itw,haim_kochman_arxiv}, except that they restrict themselves to the case with $p_0 \leq p_1 \leq \frac12$ (i.e., $X$ and $Y$ are positively correlated under both hypotheses).
 They show, inspired by the K\"orner--Marton scheme~\cite{korner_marton} for distributed computation, that linear codes can be used to obtain performance comparable to the unconstrained/co-located problem (where there is no compression), even obtaining a better Stein exponent than with classical typicality-based random quantization schemes~\cite{ahlswede_csiszar,han_multiterminal}.
 Linear codes are also attractive for being computationally tractable, allowing for practically realizable compression schemes~\cite{practical_DHT}.
-We focus on the case when $p_0$ and $p_1$ are on opposite sides of $\frac12$ (i.e., $X$ and $Y$ have correlations of opposite signs under the two hypotheses), and claim that linear codes achieve, in some sense, only a trivial performance.
+We focus on the case when $p_0$ and $p_1$ are on opposite sides of $\frac12$ (i.e., $X$ and $Y$ have correlations of opposite signs under the two hypotheses), and claim that linear codes achieve only a trivial performance, i.e., no better than straightforward truncation.
+This is similar in spirit to Amari~\cite{amari_fisher}, who showed, by computing the Fisher information of $(g(X^n), h(Y^n))$, that truncation is asymptotically optimal for estimating the correlation when $X,Y$ are nearly independent, among a different class of ``linear-threshold encodings''.
 In particular, we show the following: \begin{itemize} \item[1.]
 For any values of correlations under the two hypotheses, there is no advantage in allowing the agents to use different linear codes, or equivalently, the best error trade-off is obtained by choosing the same linear code at both agents. \item[2.]
 For (i) testing opposite signs of the same magnitude of correlation, and for (ii) testing for or against independence, straightforward truncation is the best linear code.
 We conjecture that this holds when the correlations have opposite signs under the two hypotheses. \item[3.]
 For (i) and (ii) above, classical typicality-based quantization achieves a better Stein exponent than truncation, and hence any linear code, making them strictly suboptimal. \end{itemize}